nikhiltri/dotfiles/README.md

 # .dotfiles

+> README last updated on September 3, 2019

 At long last, a consolidated place where I can keep the custom configurations I make on my development machines.
 I use repo this to keep track of changes I make over time, and to make working on a new system easier.